josemotta/IoT.Starter.Pi.Lumi/README.md

 ![](https://i.imgur.com/nyIoLDh.png)

 We just need to append the `remote` name to the browser address to get its respective IR codes, as shown below.
+You can see that Samsung monitor answered to "KEY_VOLUMEUP" command as expected.

 ![](https://i.imgur.com/tOPyoD4.png)